fhiso/legacy-format/dates.md

 {.ednote}  This whole section may vanish in a future draft.

-Use of the *datatypes* defined in this standard in serialisation formats other than with ELF is *not recommended*.
+The *datatypes* defined in this standard are *not recommended* for us in serialisation formats other than with ELF.

 {.ednote ...} In due course we need to decide FHISO's preferred way of handling *dates* and *durations* in other serialisation formats.
-GEDCOM X, for example, uses a format more closely based on [ISO 8601], and in early discussion on *dates* and in the call for paper submissions, we were erring in that direction too.
+GEDCOM X, for example, uses a format more closely aligned with [ISO 8601], and in early discussion on *dates* and in our call for paper submissions, we were erring in that direction too.

-If we end up with one *date* format for ELF, another for GEDCOM X, and possibly even a third one for a future format of our own, we will want to make sure we don't end up with *dates* formatted for GEDCOM X appearing in ELF, or vice versa, otherwise an ELF application will need to know about every *date* format.
-At some level, this requires converting *dates* between formats when data containing *dates* moves between systems.
+If we have one *date* format for ELF, another for GEDCOM X, and possibly even a third one for a future format of our own, we will probably want to make sure we don't end up with *dates* formatted for GEDCOM X appearing in ELF, or vice versa, otherwise an ELF application will need to know about every *date* format rather than just the ELF *date* formats.
+At some level, this requires converting *dates* between formats when data is transferred between systems.
 For data in the [ELF Data Model] or in the GEDCOM X data model, this is no problem as a data conversion stage will be required when converting between data models, and it can convert the *date* formats too.

-The problem arises with data in the data model of one of FHISO's component standards, like [CEV Concepts], which is intended to be usable in ELF, GEDCOM X and other data models.
-An ELF application will not necessarily know about CEV, so there needs to some way of indicating that the ELF *structure* it is reading contains a *date*.
-The could be done by requiring an ELF schema to be present, though that might be too onerous a requirement, or by requiring a specific tag like `DATE` to be used.
+A problem arises in FHISO's component standards, such as [CEV Concepts], which are intended to be usable in ELF, GEDCOM X and other data models.
+An ELF application will not necessarily know about CEV and will then see the CEV *structures* as unknown extensions, so there needs to some way of indicating that the ELF structure it is reading contains a *date*.
+This could be done by requiring an ELF schema to be present and have it specify the datatype for the payload, though that might be too onerous a requirement.
+Another option is to require a specific tag like `DATE` to be used, and special case this.
 The same issue may exist for *ages* too, but it is not general to all *datatypes* &mdash; just those which have to be formatted differently in different serialisations, which will hopefully be a minority of *datatypes*.

-On a technical level, we need to decide how to model the fact that *dates* are formatted differently in (at least) ELF and GEDCOM X in the system of *datatypes* developed in [Basic Concepts].
-One option is to have a separate set of *datatypes* for ELF, for GEDCOM X, and so on.
-That's technically straightforward and is the approach taken here, but because each *calendar* has its own *datatype*, this may require many additional *datatypes* to duplicate each *calendar* in each serialisation format.
 {/}

 ## Date formats                                                 {#dates}